 In Stage Three, our aim is to capture the lived experience of compulsory income management, particularly in relation to the citizens and frontline welfare workers whose voices have been largely missing from the political and policy debate.
 This stage involves:

-Interviews with welfare recipients at selected sites in Australia and New Zealand; and
+Qualitative interviews with welfare recipients at selected sites in Australia and New Zealand;

-If you are interested in being interviewed for the study, please visit our recruitment page for details.
+If you are interested in participating in the study, please visit our recruitment page for details.